Installer Directory

 “What are the maintenance requirements of a ground source heat pump?”

-For the most part ground source heat pumps function in much the same way as your refrigerator, but in reverse, so maintenance will be limited.
-Most ground source heat pumps will, however, require an annual check by a qualified technician to make sure it is operating within the manufacturer’s tolerances, as a heat pump that is not operating correctly can lose up to 25% of its efficiency in both underperformance and operating energy consumption.
-Be sure to note that if the thermostat is set too low, then the expensive auxiliary heater could be kicking in, so the unit will use considerably more electricity to operate than it should.
+For the most part ground source heat pumps in the UK function in much the same way as your refrigerator, but in reverse and maintenance will be limited.
+Most ground source heat pumps will, however, require an annual check by a qualified technician to make sure it is operating within the manufacturer’s tolerances, as a heat pump that is not operating correctly can lose a noticeable proportion of its efficiency over time, both in under-performance and operating energy consumption.
+Be sure to note that if the thermostat is set too low, then the built-in electric backup heater (where fitted) could be kicking in, so the unit will use considerably more electricity to operate than it should.

 Various manufacturers will stipulate in their documentation what the exact recommended maintenance and service schedules should be, so before your purchase it would be advisable to do a bit of research into which units offer the most favourable maintenance requirements.
 Ask questions and read up on the forum as this may shed some light on other owners’ real-world experiences with different units.
 The main components applicable to a standard closed loop heat pump system that will need checking are: